Post by Ashley

 - Fenway Park Tour: Take a one hour walking tour of America’s oldest baseball stadium!
 This is a great, quick way to see Fenway Park and learn more about the history of the park at the Red Sox.
 Unfortunately the Red Sox were away while we were there, so we couldn’t see a game!
 For more information on the tour, check out their website.

 - Freedom Trail: Of course the Freedom Trail has to be on this list!
 This is definitely worth experiencing.
 The Freedom Trail is a 2.5 mile walking route that takes you to important historical sites throughout Boston.
 You can see some of the most famous historical sites from the American Revolution, like the Old North Church and the site of the Boston Massacre.
 There is tons to see and learn throughout the trail.
 Even if you don’t want to walk the entire 2.5 miles, you can hop on the trail when you see the ride line in the sidewalk.
 You will end up somewhere interesting.
 You can take guided tours or just walk it yourself.
 There is tons of free information available.
 Some of the sites you do have to pay a small amount to actually go in.
 We definitely recommend checking out the Old North Church (optional donation).
-Everyone learned about “One if by land, two if by sea” and it was a really great experience to see where this happened in person.
+Everyone learned about “One if by land, two if by sea” in school, and it was a really great experience to see where this happened in person.
 You can even sit in the pews and hear a talk about the history of the church and it’s important place in history.
 Fanueil Hall/Quincy Market is definitely a happening part of town.
 There are shops, restaurants, and street performers, which make it a great spot to relax and people watch.
 Learn all about the Freedom Trail here.